 Aerial view of cumulus clouds over France and southern England

 Patchy cumulus clouds over France and southern England

 As cool air comes south-eastwards over the English Channel and into the north coast of France it is heated by the landmass and starts to form small cumulus clouds (initially giving the 'polka-dotting' appearance).
 In this satellite image the cloud cover matches the shape of the coastline with the organisation of the flow into the visible 'streets' likely aided through convergence caused by the local directional changes of the coastline.
 The clouds are initially triggered by bubbles of warmer air rising, probably from small hills near the coast.
-The clouds then tend to become organised into lines along the airflow and as the cumulus clouds move further inland they become deeper and form into the larger more 'blobby'-looking 'open cells'.
-What we see on this satellite picture is a reason why in relatively cool airmasses in spring and summer, coasts exposed to the breeze can enjoy the most sunshine.This 'true colour' image comes from MODIS (Moderate-resolution Imaging Spectroradiometer) onboard the NASA Terra polar-orbiting satellite a research satellite that is just over 700 km above the surface of the Earth.
-The image is from 11:11 GMT on 09 August 2016 and the data was collected directly from the satellite here at the Met Office using our satellite receiving station.
+The clouds then tend to become organised into lines along the airflow and as the cumulus clouds move further inland they become deeper and form into the larger more 'blobby-looking' open cells.
+What we see on this satellite picture is a reason why in relatively cool air-masses in spring and summer, coasts exposed to the breeze can enjoy the most sunshine.This true-colour image comes from MODIS (Moderate-resolution Imaging Spectroradiometer) onboard the NASA Terra polar-orbiting satellite a research satellite that is just over 700 km above the surface of the Earth.
+The image is from 11:11 UTC on 9 August 2016 and the data was collected directly from the satellite at the Met Office using our satellite receiving station.

 Phytoplankton blooms in the North Sea